Skip to main content

 Park History

-Forlandet was designated one of Svalbard's first national parks in 1973, established as part of a comprehensive conservation plan that protected large portions of the archipelago's wilderness.
-The park was expanded in 2003 to include additional marine areas recognizing the importance of the surrounding seas for the park's wildlife populations.
-Management is administered by the Governor of Svalbard with support from the Norwegian Polar Institute, which conducts monitoring programs tracking walrus populations, polar bear movements, and the impacts of climate change on the park's ecosystems.
+Forlandet was designated one of Svalbard's three original national parks on 1 June 1973, established as part of a comprehensive conservation plan that protected large portions of the archipelago's wilderness.
+[1] Management is administered by the Governor of Svalbard (Sysselmesteren) with scientific support from the Norwegian Polar Institute, which conducts monitoring programs tracking walrus populations, polar bear movements, and the impacts of climate change on the park's ecosystems.

 Major Trails And Attractions

 There are no marked trails or permanent visitor infrastructure within the park, with the primary attractions being wildlife observation from expedition cruise ships that pass along the coastline during the summer navigation season.
-The walrus haul-out sites on the island's southern and western shores provide memorable encounters when visited from zodiac boats maintaining appropriate distances, while seabird cliffs along the coast offer spectacular viewing from the water.
-Landing points are limited and subject to strict regulations regarding wildlife disturbance, with the park's landscape of glaciers, mountains rising from the sea, and expansive coastal flats providing quintessential High Arctic scenery.
+The walrus haul-out sites on the island's coastal shores provide memorable encounters when visited from zodiac boats maintaining appropriate distances, while seabird cliffs along the coast offer spectacular viewing from the water.
+Landing points are limited and subject to strict regulations regarding wildlife disturbance, with the park's landscape of glaciers, the 1,084-meter spine of Monacofjellet, and expansive coastal flats providing quintessential High Arctic scenery.
+[1]

 Visitor Facilities And Travel